lyteword/chspurgeon-tod/volume-7/psalm-134.md

 Who all night long, unwearied, sing

-High praise to the Eternal King." *W.H.J.P.*
+High praise to the Eternal King." *W. H. J. P.*

 **Verse 1.** Directions for worship.

-1\.It should be with great care: "Behold."
+1\.
+It should be with great care: "Behold."

-2\.With grateful joy: "Bless ye the Lord."
+2\.
+With grateful joy: "Bless ye the Lord."

-3\.Unanimously: "all ye."
+3\.
+Unanimously: "all ye."

-4\.With holy reverence, as by "servants of the Lord."
+4\.
+With holy reverence, as by "servants of the Lord."

-5\.With unflagging constancy: "stand by night."
+5\.
+With unflagging constancy: "stand by night."

 **Verse 1.** *Ye that stand by night.* The night watchmen of the Lord's house, their value, their obscurity, their danger slumber, their consolation, their dignity, their reward.

 **Verse 2.** Ingredients of worship.

-1\.Uplifted hands.
+1\.
+Uplifted hands.
 Energy, courage, prayer, aspiration.

-2\.Uplifted hearts.
+2\.
+Uplifted hearts.
 Thank, praise, adore, and love the Lord.

 **Verse 3.** The Divine Benediction.

-1\.From the Creator: ample, new, varied, boundless, enduring—all illustrated by his making heaven and earth.
+1\.
+From the Creator: ample, new, varied, boundless, enduring—all illustrated by his making heaven and earth.

-2\.From the Redeemer: blessings most needful, rich, effectual, abiding,—all illustrated and guaranteed by his dwelling among men, purchasing a church, building an abode, revealing his glory, reigning on his throne.
+2\.
+From the Redeemer: blessings most needful, rich, effectual, abiding,—all illustrated and guaranteed by his dwelling among men, purchasing a church, building an abode, revealing his glory, reigning on his throne.